 Step 5: Allow the wool to soak in the washer for 25 minutes.

 Step 6: Turn the washing machine to the rinse setting or the final spin cycle setting to drain the water from the washer.

 Step 7: Pour up to three tablespoons of distilled white vinegar into the washer.
 If you want scented wool (some folks do this when using the raw wool stuffing) drop in up to 10 drops of your chosen essential oil as well.

-Step 9: Carefully remove the scoured raw wool, and lay it out on drying racks (baking rack, old but clean screen, or dog cage panels all work well) or a towel to dry.
+Step 9: After this second rinse, remove the scoured raw wool, and lay it out on drying racks (baking rack, old but clean screen, or dog cage panels all work well) or a towel to dry.

 Directions for Small Batch Raw Wool Cleaning

 - Fill the sink with warm water – just enough to cover the amount of wool you are washing and still allow it to move freely in the water.
 If you have a double sink, you could use one for the first stage of the scouring process and one for the second, or simply drain and refill a single sink, as I did.
 Two sinks speeds up the short process a bit, but then the time you save is basically wasted because you have a second sink to clean when you are done with the wool washing project.